 Bulk billing is available for our telehealth service- and you can commence immediately.
 Life Supports specialist online counsellors and psychologists offer flexible appointment times, including same-day appointments, evenings and weekends.

 View our counsellors and psychologists who provide video counselling.
-To make a booking or enquiry, please call 1300 735 030.
-Alternatively, you can make a confidential online enquiry here.
+For appointments or enquiries, please call 1300 735 030 or leave us an email via our contact page.

 With online counselling, payment may be a little different than attending your session in person.
 Most likely, your counsellor will email you after the session with an invoice which details their bank account details, so that you can transfer the fees electronically via your online or telephone banking.